-The Fund seeks a balance between income and capital growth by investing in securities of a variety of global equity and fixed income mutual funds.
-The Fund's asset class weightings will generally be 50%-70% in fixed income securities and 30%-50% in equity securities.
+The Fund seeks long-term capital growth by investing in securities of a variety of global equity and fixed income mutual funds.
+The Fund's asset class weightings will generally be 70%-85% in equity securities and 15%-30% in fixed income securities.